inumella-sricharan/PPI-prediction-in-saccharomyces-cerevisiae/README.md

 The EDA was done on interactions with confidence score >= 700.
 For 3 key reasons:<br>
 1) The interactions with low confidence scores (<= 300) can be assumed to not occur in the organism(in this case, saccharomyces-cerevisiae).
 2) The interactions with confidence scores( around 500) do not hit the threshold to fully confirm they occur in the organism or not.
-3) We want to only gain a high level understanding of patterns in the interactions.
+3) We want to only gain a high level understanding of patterns in the interactions, I am ignoring the subtle details .
 That is available with interactions having a high confidence scores.<br>

 As the first step of EDA, pagerank algorithm was run on the graph constructed out of confident(>= 700) interactions.
 The nodes(proteins) were sized according to their degree and color-graded with their pagerank score.
 Among the confident interactions, further proteins were filtered out which had in-degree less than 20(i.e those proteins that are involved in less than 20 interactions).<br>